 After the election of new management in 2012 the closures continued, with Gide Loyrette Nouel hiving off Hungary and Ukraine in 2015 to smaller rival Jeantet and then spinning out Hong Kong and Vietnam too, while also managing out partners.

-The tough measures appear to have done the trick and in the past few months Gide has begun to expand again, opening in Cairo and Tehran and starting to hire once more in Paris.
+The tough measures appear to have done the trick and in the past few months Gide has begun to expand again, opening in Cairo and starting to hire once more in Paris.
+It had a brief foray into Tehran but this venture ended in 2019 after the US reimposed sanctions on the country.

 Crucially, although its international reputation undoubtedly suffered during its period of restructuring, and it has never had the profile in London it sought, Gide’s standing in Paris has remained undented and it still acts for a raft of major French corporates.